IT Schedule 70 Frequently Asked Questions (FAQs) for Industry Partners

 Before you receive a contract or Pre-Award

-Your first step is to download the IT Schedule 70 Solicitation.
-Visit the IT Schedule 70 How to Get a Contract webpage, which will walk you through the basic steps and requirements.
-You can also contact the IT Schedule 70 Customer Service Center at (855) 482-4348, or email ITCSC@gsa.gov and request the most current "How to Get on Schedule" presentation.
+Visit the Guide to Preparing an IT Schedule 70 Offer webpage, which provides step-by-step instructions and requirements.
+You can also contact the IT Schedule 70 Customer Service Center at 855-482-4348, or email ITCSC@gsa.gov and request the most current "How to Get on Schedule" presentation.

 The GSA Vendor Support Center has a wealth of information on contracting with GSA.
 The "Pathway to Success" training webinar is a great place to start assessing your readiness.

 IT Schedule 70 accepts only electronic offers via GSA’s electronic offer submission system called eOffer/eMod.
-To submit electronically, go to eOffer website.
+To submit electronically, go to eOffer.
 You can find user guides and instructions on how to obtain digital certificates required for submitting offers or requesting contract modifications.

 The company must show two years of past performance.
 These records are used for the offer and for open ratings.